 While awareness of these connections is not new (SPCAs started the child protection movement 150 years ago), the multi-disciplinary effort to form a more humane society is.
-The National Link Coalition, which is the National Resource Center on The Link between Animal Abuse and Human Violence, is building multi-faceted community collaborations that address the prevention, identification, intervention, prosecution, and treatment of linked forms of family violence.
-Law enforcement and prosecutors offices are targeting animal cruelty with specialized, dedicated investigators and prosecution teams.
+The National Link Coalition, which is the National Resource Center on The Link between Animal Abuse and Human Violence, is building multi-disciplinary community collaborations that address the prevention, identification, intervention, prosecution, and treatment of linked forms of family violence.
+Law enforcement and prosecutors’ offices are targeting animal cruelty with specialized, dedicated investigators and prosecution teams.
 Veterinary forensics has become a specialty practice to enable cruelty cases to proceed through courts with valid evidence.
 Animal care and control, veterinary, child protection, domestic violence and adult protective services agencies are working together to:

 - cross-train their caseworkers to recognize and cross-report multiple forms of family violence

 - provide pet safekeeping for the animal survivors of domestic violence

 - educate communities about all forms of family violence